 This Leave is fully in compliance with and allows for certain provisions that may exceed the minimum requirements of the M.G.L.
 Ch.
-149 Section 105D and the Federal Family and Medical Leave Act.
+149 Section 105D and the Federal Family and Medical Leave Act_and the MA PFML.
+Leave taken under this Article shall run concurrently with the FMLA and PFML.